RayHightower/RayHightower.com/_posts/2015-07-20-the-lambdajam-2015-experience.markdown

 comments: true
 categories: [ Community, Functional Programming ]
 ---

-{% imgcap right /images/LambdaJam.png Lambda Jam 2015 %}
+{% include image.html img="/images/LambdaJam.png" caption="Lambda Jam 2015" %}

 Working in software development is like being the proverbial kid in candy store.
 Every new language is a shiny and delicious thing.
 [Lambda Jam](http://lambdajam.com) (which bounces between Chicago and Melbourne) is a traveling candy store.
 And, like the kid in the candy store, I am sometimes distracted by tangential temptation.

 Most of my time is spent running [WisdomGroup](http://wisdomgroup.com), where we focus on Ruby and Swift.
 We're object-oriented all the way.
 Given that, why would I want to attend a functional programming conference like Lambda Jam?
 For the brain-stretching experience.
 If your background is anything like mine, you might enjoy it, too.
 Here’s why.